uber/charlatan/docs/builders.rst

 Example
 -------

-Here's an example inspired by the schematics library, which expect a dict of attributes as a single instantiation argument:
+Here's an example inspired by the schematics library, which expects a dict of attributes as a single instantiation argument:

 .. literalinclude:: ../charlatan/tests/example/test_custom_builder.py